benhirsch24/benhirsch24.github.com/posts_md/2025-09-19_io-uring-caching-server.md

 ```

 This doesn't really tell me too much.
 I'll just fix the sending code... another day.
 Tomorrow is my wedding anniversary, I shouldn't work on it tomorrow if I want to stay married.

+ChatGPT was telling me to increase wmem (on server) and rmem (on load tester).

 Initial wmem: